 High customer retention is built on great product onboarding

 So where does this go wrong?
-It’s like so, right Des, you’ve convinced me.
-Sounds great.
-How do I get this up and running?
-And that is a challenge.
+And how do I get this up and running?
+That is where the challenge lies.
 Typically what we do is this:

 - We do all these wonderful marketing activities to get all these people to our home page, and then it all just goes to shit.

 - And maybe some of them sign up, and then it goes to shit.
 Or maybe some sign up and you try to get them set up, then it goes to shit.

 - Maybe in a rare case, you’ll get a happy customer, and in that case, your job is to keep that customer happy and keep them in this positive loop, where they keep using more and more of your product.

 - Because if you don’t, they’ll become a former customer, or a customer of somebody else’s, and then it’s all gone to shit.

 The moral of this little segue is that you have to work very hard to stop it all going to shit.
 And that is ultimately the customer lifecycle, and that’s what your product team needs to focus on.
 When somebody expresses intent in using my product, how do I make sure it does not go to shit?
 How do I make sure that they stick around, and they use more and get more value over time?